Measures of Central Tendency definition, types with advantages and disadvantages

 Disadvantages

-The measure of central tendency doesn’t work when outlier occure.
-That means this measure is affected by outlier.
+The measure of central tendency doesn’t work when outliers occur.
+That means this measure is affected by outliers.

 You cannot copy content of this page